 HGG is an independent volunteer nature conservation group run by its members, with support from Horsham District Council.

 We work at various sites in and near Horsham, West Sussex getting exercise and fresh air while improving the local environment, learning new skills and making new friends.
 Membership is free.

 Our planned programme of work is shown here.
 Weather or other factors, can cause changes to sites and tasks.
 We will try to send a warning email if this happens but it could pay to view the website before leaving home.

 When we meet

 We meet at 10 am every Tuesday and Thursday through the year.
-The Tuesday group regularly has more than 30 people; about 20 members come to the Thursday meetings.
+The Tuesday group often has more than 20 people; up to 15 members come to the Thursday meetings.

 You can attend on either day or both, as your other interests and commitments permit.
 We usually aim to finish work by 1.0 pm.

 Please have a good look at the ‘How to join us‘ page.

 Tasks have included installing simple benches, tree planting, clearing streams, rhododendron, gorse and bramble clearance, path creating, path resurfacing and creating glades in the woods to allow wild flowers to re-establish.

 We are also proficient at creating dead hedges and removing plastic tree guards.
 Our members also have experience of pond clearance, fencing and coppicing.